snakemake/snakemake/docs/tutorial/advanced.rst

 So far, we specified which samples to consider by providing a Python list in the Snakefile.
 However, often you want your workflow to be customizable, so that it can easily be adapted to new data.
-For this purpose, Snakemake provides a config file mechanism.
+For this purpose, Snakemake provides a `config file mechanism <https://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html>`_.
 Config files can be written in JSON_ or YAML_, and are used with the ``configfile`` directive.
 In our example workflow, we add the line